ShubhamDeshmuk-h/Freshexports/QUICK_START_SEO.md

-# 🎉 Fresh Exports Website - SEO Optimization Complete!
+# 🎉 FreshExports Website - SEO Optimization Complete!

 ## ✨ What Was Done

-Your Fresh Exports website has been **fully optimized** for SEO with a focus on **"Fresh Fruits at Best Rates in the World"**.
+Your FreshExports website has been **fully optimized** for SEO with a focus on **"Fresh Fruits at Best Rates in the World"**.
 Here's everything that was implemented:

 ---

 ## 🚀 Major Improvements

 ### 1. **HTML Meta Tags Enhanced** (`index.html`)
-- ✅ Title optimized: "Fresh Exports - Fresh Fruits at Best Rates | Premium Export Quality Fruits Worldwide"
+- ✅ Title optimized: "FreshExports - Fresh Fruits at Best Rates | Premium Export Quality Fruits Worldwide"
 - ✅ Meta description with compelling CTA (160 characters)
 - ✅ 25+ high-value keywords including: fresh fruits export, best rate fruits, wholesale, export quality, B2B supplier
 - ✅ Open Graph tags for social media sharing